abotroskyro/SysAdminScripting/AzureRunbooks/README.md

 # Azure Runbooks
+This directory contains two scripts, a user onboarding script, and a script that publishes a roster.
+Both of these run in Azure Runbooks, and both use System Managed Identities.
+You will need to assign permissions to your System Managed Identities, for information on that see below.
 ## System Managed Identity Runbook
 1. Create Azure Automation Account
 2. Go to Automation Accounts and select the Automation Account in question